Synthesizer Based Efficient Self-Attention for Vision Tasks: Materials and Methods

-with $A_{ij}$ being an entry in $\textbf{A}$.
-Therefore, the mapping $\mathcal{F}=(\cdot)$ could be presented as the tensor multiplication as the Eq.~\ref{eq_basic_linear_trans_MD_Q}.
-To offer a better understanding for this definition, Figure~\ref{fig_tensor_multiplication_decompostion} shows the process of the tensor multiplication with Kronecker product operator.
+with $A_{ij}$ being an entry in \textbf{A}.
+More details about the Kronecker product could be found in \cite{van2000ubiquitous_jcam}.
+Therefore, the mapping $\mathcal{F}(\cdot)$ could be presented as the tensor multiplication as the Eq.~\eqref{eq_mapping_function}.
+Figure \ref{fig_tensor_production} shows the process of the tensor multiplication with Kronecker product operator.